 I’m going to start off using high-level terms and get more specific as the post goes on.
 I’ll also be using the terms island, country, etc. more frequently than usual to make sure this madness makes as much sense as possible.

 The image below will make understanding all of this much easier:

 The British Isles are a group of ISLANDS off the northwest coast of Europe.
 It includes the ISLAND of Great Britain, the ISLAND of Ireland, and over six thousand smaller isles including the Isle of Man and Guernsey, etc. The Isle of Man and Gurnsey are two of the U.K.’s Crown dependencies.
 People in the country of the Republic of Ireland instead refer to this archipelago as the British-Irish Isles.

 Great Britain is not a country, it’s an island.
 It’s the largest island in the British Isles.
-The countries of England, Scotland, and Wales make up the entirety of Great Britain.
+The countries of England, Scotland, and Wales make up the entirety of the island of Great Britain.
 These countries make up 3/4ths of the sovereign state known as the United Kingdom (U.K.).

 The U.K. is a sovereign state that consists of four individual countries: Scotland, England, Wales, and Northern Ireland.
 The U.K.’s full name is the ‘United Kingdom of Great Britain and Northern Ireland.’
 Scotland, Wales, and Northern Ireland defer to the U.K parliament in “reserved matters” such as foreign policy and European Union (E.U.) membership but retain their own authority over “devolved matters” such as housing and education.
 England does not devolve any of its own powers, instead, it is solely legislated by the U.K government.